uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 ## Project

-This project is based on the “Software Processes” project in the CS Field Guide.
+This project is based on the "Software Processes" project in the CS Field Guide.
 Your teacher will arrange for a software engineer to visit your class or for your class to visit a local software company.
 In this visit, you will interview a software engineer to find out about the software development practices their company uses and how this impacts their work, in particular Agile processes.
 This guide assumes an agile process is used by the company interviewed, because this is generally used in large and innovative software projects - the projects that are the most challenging to bring to success.
 Before the interview, you need to come up with a list of interview questions which will help you to get the information that you need to complete this report.

 In addition, you should also have your own experience using Agile processes (and Waterfall processes).
 You might have even used a form of Agile without realising it!
 Being able to discuss these experiences and how they were impacted by the user of Waterfall and Agile will be valuable for your report.
 Some ideas are: Working on a large program or website, you might have designed, implemented, and tested small parts of the functionality at a time, as opposed to trying to design your entire project, then implement it, and then test it.